TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 ![Agnostic Way of doing CI](@assets/images/ci-agnostic/blog-ci-agnostic-new-approach.png)

 > We will declare CI in containerized environment.
 And both local machine and
-> Remote CI platform can just execute this containerized environment.
+> Remote CI platform can just execute this same containerized environment.

 This will solve the problem of inconsistent CI between environments because all of them will run in containers.
 Now Developers can also run the CI directly on